I get around.

 Whereas 10 years ago, GoDaddy would have filled this role for me, I’m now looking at SiteGround.
-For $6.95/mo and a free domain name to boot, this is a great option if you need to just need something basic.
+For $6.99/mo (or less, if there’s a promo deal), this is a great option if you need to just need something basic.
 You can also do monthly billing, which helps offset the up-front expense of launching a WordPress site.

 WordPress is one of several one-click install applications available and you get a standard cPanel interface to work with.
-While I think cPanels are a gross UI to work with, the site overall isn’t hideous and I appreciate that I haven’t been bombarded with up-sell opportunities at every turn when tootling around.
+While I think cPanels are a gross user interface to work with, the site overall isn’t hideous and I appreciate that I haven’t been bombarded with up-sell opportunities at every turn when tootling around.

 I’ve tried some other hosts in the “inexpensive/bulk shared hosting” category and been so sorely disappointed with the dependability and the customer service that it was a breath of fresh air to move to WordPress-managed hosts Flywheel and WPEngine.
 SiteGround is my first attempt in over a year to go back to a shared hosting experience and, so far, it’s been good.